On our way to the Pamirs

 I took a deep breath and thought we have to do this and hugging the left side of the bridge we did!
 I was so terrified that I did not even want to stop after we had crossed to photograph it, as I needed to put it out of my mind quickly.
 So no images of this horror!
 The bridge below was later on and much less scary.

-Before long we wended our way up to a village just up the valley and I pointed out to Jim a totally collapsed bridge on our left and then we noticed a car in front us us had taken a sharp turn to the left and was fording the fast flowing, wide tributary.
+Before long we wended our way up to a village just up the valley and I pointed out to Jim a totally collapsed bridge on our left and then we noticed a car in front of us had taken a sharp turn to the left and was fording the fast flowing, wide tributary.

 Needless to say, Jim who was driving, had to put up with my shrieks as we plunged into the water in the wrong gear!
 I yelled don’t get too close to the left as there is a two foot drop with water gushing down.
-We got through fine, only to find the road ahead blocked by around a thousand sheep being herded by a nomadic family with horses and donkeys and a truck into which they threw the tiny lambs who could not keep pace.
+We got through fine, only to find the road ahead blocked by around a thousand sheep being herded by a nomadic family with horses, donkeys and a truck into which they threw the tiny lambs who could not keep pace.

 Jim was nervous about ploughing through the sheep but luckily another car overtook us and forced a way through which we slipped behind.
 Jim was proud of his success and I by then, was shrieking about him driving into a bush to avoid sheep but putting Landy’s shiny paintwork at risk!